KinuthiaN/Akan-Names/README.md

 Geoffrey Kinuthia.

 ### About
-It is a website that tells you your Akan name after entering your details.
+It's a website that tells you your Akan name after entering your details.

 #### Instructions
 All you need is a computer and internet and link to the website to know your Akan name.